 JACKmEnglish Derived from Jackin (earlier Jankin), a medieval diminutive of JOHN.
 There could be some early influence from the unrelated French name JACQUES.
 It is often regarded as an independent name.
 During the Middle Ages it was very common, and it became a slang word meaning "man".
 It was frequently used in fairy tales and nursery rhymes, such as Jack and the Beanstalk, Little Jack Horner, and Jack Sprat.... [more]

 JIMMYmEnglish Diminutive of JAMES.
 This was the usual name of American actor James Stewart (1908-1997).

-RONALDmScottish, English Scottish form of RAGNVALDR, a name introduced to Scotland by Scandinavian settlers and invaders.
+RONALDmScottish, English, Dutch, German Scottish form of RAGNVALDR, a name introduced to Scotland by Scandinavian settlers and invaders.
 It became popular outside Scotland during the 20th century.
 A famous bearer was American actor and president Ronald Reagan (1911-2004).